pscripted/cDSCDockerSwarm/readme.md

     }
 ```

 After a node has been secured with TLS, you will need to import a client certificate for yourself.
-Use the Install-cDSCSwarmTLSCert <masterIP> cmdlet to import yourself a certificate.
+Use the 'Install-cDSCSwarmTLSCert <masterIP>' cmdlet to import yourself a certificate.

+Due to limitations in exposed ports in a windows Docker host, you cannot connect to the enrollment server by IP locally.
+Use  'Install-cDSCSwarmTLSCert localhost' to get a certificate on the master node.

-The connection can then be tested with docker -H <masterIP> info
+The connection can then be tested with docker -H <masterIP>:2376 --tlsverify info

 ### cDockerConfig

 Builds and manages the Docker configuration in C:\ProgramData\docker\config\daemon.json